peteroupc/peteroupc.github.io/estimation.md

 The following algorithm from Huber (2017)<sup>[**(1)**](#Note1)</sup> estimates the probability of 1 of a stream of random zeros and ones (that is, it estimates the mean of a stream of Bernoulli random numbers with unknown mean).
 The algorithm's relative error is independent of that probability, however, and the algorithm produces _unbiased_ estimates.
 The algorithm assumes the stream of numbers can't take on the value 0 with probability 1.

-The algorithm has the following parameters:
+The algorithm, also known as _Gamma Bernoulli Approximation Scheme_, has the following parameters:

 - _&epsilon;_, _&delta;_: Both parameters must be greater than 0, and _&epsilon;_ must be 3/4 or less, and _&delta;_ must be 1 or less.
 With this algorithm, the relative error will be no greater than _&epsilon;_ with probability 1 &minus; _&delta;_ or greater.